 (b) provide information to that regulator, which may then be made available to the scheme manager by that regulator.]

-(2) A requirement may be imposed only if the [regulator] thinks the information is of a kind that may be of use to the scheme manager in connection with functions in respect of the scheme.
+(2) A requirement may be imposed only if the [regulator] thinks the information is of a kind that may be of use to the scheme manager in connection

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.